Aschen/my_malloc/README.md

 my_malloc
 =========

-Recode of the malloc function from the libc
+Recoding of the malloc function from the libc

 Functionnality
 --------------